 Despite the patch, we still found the heavy combat portions of the game frustrating.

 With Uncharted 4, Naughty Dog needs to find a balance between making the shooting parts challenging and rewarding, but not at the expense of still being enjoyable.

 One of the great things about Uncharted: Golden Abyss on the PS Vita was its wealth of collectible items.
 The series as a whole has always had a strong history of treasures, but never took them to the same level as Golden Abyss.

-With the PS Vita title you could examine them, giving them meaning, a backstory and value to the overall storyline.
-After all, Drake is a treasure hunter and explorer by nature so why not make more of the hidden wonders he discovers along the way?
+With the PS Vita title you could examine them, revealing their back story and adding value to the overall storyline.
+After all, Drake is a treasure hunter and explorer by nature, so why not make more of the hidden wonders he discovers along the way?

 4. Introduce a bit of Tomb Raider climbing action

 Uncharted games are well known for their fluid and intuitive platforming sessions, but sometimes they are far too easy to navigate.
 All you need to do is hold the analogue stick in the direction you want to move when climbing and occasionally press jump.